BrisaDiaz/Mern-stack-delivery-app/README.md

 - accesss of routes base athorization and permition

 - media storage using multer library and cloudinary service

+-real time new orders and order actualization notifications

 - **request supported** : GET, PUT, POST, DELETE